rohitpai-na/solidus_subscriptions/README.md

   {
     // other add to cart params
     subscription_line_item: {
       quantity: 2,                // number of units in each subscription order.
-      subscribable_id: 1234,    // Which variant the subscription is for.
-      interval_length: 1,       // The time between subscription activations.
-      interval_units: "months", // A plural qualifier for length.
-                                // Can be one of "days", "weeks", "months", or "years".
+      subscription_preset_id: 3,  // the Subscription Preset that has the subscribable, billing, delivery cycles etc.
       end_date: '2011/12/13'      // Stop processing after this date
                                   // (use null to process the subscription ad nauseam) }
   }
 ```